Liwa Oasis: In popular culture

-East of Liwa Oasis, in the Rub' Al Khali desert, was the set of Star Wars: The Force Awakens and it was used to represent Jakku, a desert planet.
+Desert scenes of East of Liwa Oasis, in the Rub' Al Khali desert, was the set of in the 2015 film Star Wars: The Force Awakens and it was used to represent Jakku, a desert planet.

-Desert scenes of Sonic the Hedgehog (film) were filmed in Liwa Oasis.
+Desert scenes in the 2020 film Sonic the Hedgehog were filmed in Liwa Oasis.

-The desert landscape of Liwa was filmed to represent the planet Arrakis in the 2021 film Dune.
+Desert scenes of the desert landscape of Liwa was filmed to represent the planet Arrakis in the 2021 film Dune and 2024 film Dune: Part Two.
+Scenes from the 2024 Hindi feature film Bade Miyan Chote Miyan were also filmed here.